-We wished to use CCA to identify any neural indices of multisensory integration during the AV condition beyond what might be expected from the unisensory processing of audio and visual speech.
-We sought to do this by modelling the encoding of the speech representations in the audio-only (A) and visual-only (V) EEG data and then investigating if there is some difference in the speech-related activity in the AV EEG data which is not present in either of the unisensory conditions.
-In other words, and in line with a long history of multisensory research, we sought to compare AV EEG responses to A+V EEG responses using CCA and to attribute any difference (i.e., AV - (A+V)) to multisensory processing.
+difference in the speech-related activity in the AV EEG data which is not present in either of the unisensory conditions.
+In other words, and in line with a long history of multisensory research (Berman, 1961; Stein and Meredith, 1993; Klucharev et al., 2003; van Wassenhove et al., 2005; Besle et al., 2008), we sought to compare AV EEG responses to A + V EEG responses using CCA and to attribute any difference [i.e., AV - (A + V)] to multisensory processing.

-To implement this, we summed the EEG data from matching audio-only and visual-only stimuli (i.e., audio-only and visual-only stimuli that came from the same original AV video; Fig. 1A).
-Thus, for each of the original 15 videos, we ended up with AV EEG responses and corresponding A+V EEG responses.
-Then, we used CCA to relate the multivariate speech representations (spectrogram + phonetic features) to each of these two EEG responses (AV and A+V).
-This provides two sets of rotation matrices, one between the stimulus and the AV EEG and one between the stimulus and the A+V EEG.
+To implement this, we summed the EEG data from matching A and V stimuli (i.e., A and V stimuli that came from the same original AV video; Fig. 1A).
+Thus, for each of the original 15 videos, we ended up with AV EEG responses and corresponding A + V EEG responses.
+Then, we used CCA to relate the multivariate speech representations (spectrogram + phonetic features) to each of these two EEG responses (AV and A + V).
+This provides two sets of rotation matrices, one between the stimulus and the AV EEG and one between the stimulus and the A + V EEG.

-Now, if the scalp recorded EEG activity for the AV condition is simply the auditory and visual modalities being processed separately with no integration occurring, then the A+V and AV EEG responses should be essentially identical.
-And we would then expect the rotation matrices learned on the A+V EEG data to be identical to those learned on the AV EEG data.
-Carrying this logic even further, we would then expect to see no differences in the canonical correlation values obtained from the AV data when using the CCA rotation matrices found by training on the A+V EEG data compared with the matrices found by training on the AV EEG data (Fig. 1B).
-In other words, we compared the correlation values obtained when we applied the AV weights (i.e., the A and B matrices found by training on AV EEG data) to left-out AV data, with the correlation values obtained when applying the A+V weights (i.e., the A and B matrices found by training on A+V EEG data) to the AV data (Fig. 1B).
-If there is some difference in the EEG response dynamics for multisensory (AV) compared with the summed unisensory activity (A+V) then we would expect this to have a significant effect on the canonical correlations since the A+V weights would not capture this whereas the AV weights would.
-To measure the size of this difference we calculate multisensory gain using the following equation:
+Now, if the scalp recorded EEG activity for the AV condition is simply the auditory and visual modalities being processed separately with no integration occurring, then the A + V and AV EEG responses should be essentially identical.
+And we would then expect the rotation matrices learned on the A + V EEG data to be identical to those learned on the AV EEG data.
+Carrying this logic even further, we would then expect to see no differences in the canonical correlation values obtained from the AV data when using the CCA rotation matrices found by training on the A + V EEG data compared with the matrices found by training on the AV EEG data (Fig. 1B).
+In other words, we compared the correlation values obtained when we applied the AV weights (i.e., the A and B matrices found by training on AV EEG data) to left-out AV data, with the correlation values obtained when applying the A + V weights (i.e., the A and B matrices found by training on A + V EEG data) to the AV data (Fig. 1B).
+If there is some difference in the EEG response dynamics for multisensory (AV) compared with the summed unisensory activity (A + V) then we would expect this to have a significant effect on the canonical correlations since the A + V weights would not capture this whereas the AV weights would.
+To measure the size of this difference we calculated multisensory gain using the following equation: